deltachat/deltachat-pages/en/help.md

 ### Group exit.

-- Delete the chat group or your user from the group list, or "mute" it.
+- Delete your user from the group list, or "mute" it.
   Muting means you can get and write messages, but are not notified of new ones.